MultiChain/multichain-explorer/README.md

 data into a database, and presents a web interface similar to that popularized by Bitcoin block explorers like http://blockexplorer.com/.

 MultiChain Explorer is a fork of the popular [Abe](https://github.com/bitcoin-abe/bitcoin-abe) project to add support for MultiChain blockchains with assets and permissions.
-MultiChain nodes must be online for all Explorer functions to work.
+MultiChain nodes must be online for all explorer functions to work.

 MultiChain Explorer is still under development, so things may break or change!